TPB Information Sheet TPB(I) 15/2012

 - money received from the client to be applied to a specific purpose (for example, money intended for costs and disbursements, setting up a company for the client or, depending on the terms of the retainer, pre-paid fees).

-- keeping the personal or business funds of the agent separate from any trust money, most preferably through the use of a separate bank account
+- keeping the personal or business funds of the tax practitioner separate from any trust money, most preferably through the use of a separate bank account

 - keeping accurate and up-to-date records of any dealings in relation to the money or other property held on trust